Meet our team

 Dior de Souza

-Dior works with school aged children, adolescents and young adults.
+Dior works with school aged children, adolescents and adults.
 She engages through a variety of therapeutic modalities, including acceptance and commitment therapy, cognitive-behavioural therapy and play based therapies.
 Dior is passionate about building positive and collaborative relationships with clients to assist them in moving towards meaningful change.
-Dior is a provisionally registered psychologist with the Psychology Board of Australia and holds an associate membership with the Australian Psychological Society.
+Dior is a registered psychologist with the Psychology Board of Australia and holds an associate membership with the Australian Psychological Society.
 She completed a Bachelor of Science – Psychology at Macquarie University and Graduate Diploma of Psychology – Advanced at Monash University.

 Rachel Chen